MicrosoftEdge/MSEdgeExplainers/UIA/i2i.md

 ## Will this feature be supported on all six Blink platforms (Windows, Mac, Linux, Chrome OS, Android, and Android WebView)?

-UIA provider APIs are Windows specific and will only be supported on Windows 7+ platforms.
+No. UIAutomation provider APIs are specific to Windows and will only be supported on Windows 7+ platforms.

 ## Is this feature fully tested by [web-platform-tests](https://chromium.googlesource.com/chromium/src/+/master/docs/testing/web_platform_tests.md)?